fmdkdd/fmdkdd.github.com/_posts/2018-06-19-personal-history-reading.md

 imagery, and their characters can often be used in daily conversations to draw one's point home more vividly.
-Greek mythology is rife with figures whose actions gave us useful analogies and even common words: Odysseus' sirens, Icarus' flight, Tantalus' punishment, Narcissus' fatal narcissism, Sisyphus' Sisyphean plight, *etc.*
+Greek mythology is rife with figures whose actions gave us useful analogies and even common words: Odysseus' sirens, Icarus' flight, Tantalus' punishment, Narcissus' fatal narcissism, [Sisyphus' Sisyphean plight][sisyphus], *etc.*

 All of that to say that while I favor reading technical books because they will more often hold actionable knowledge, other literary pursuits may still be